docker/docs/docker-for-mac/faqs.md

 ### What is the benefit of HyperKit?

-HyperKit is thinner than VirtualBox and VMWare fusion, and the version we include is tailor made for Docker workloads on the Mac.
+HyperKit is thinner than VirtualBox and VMWare fusion, and the version we include is customized for Docker workloads on Mac.

 ### Why is com.docker.vmnetd running after I quit the app?